RobTillaart/Logic/README.md

 ### Eval

-The eval(...) functions do a lookup in the truth table and if the combination equals 1, it returns true.
+The eval(...) functions do a lookup in the configured truth table and if the combination equals 1, it returns true.

 Note: the parameters must always be evaluated in the same order.